3 Ways You Can Settle Your Debts In Malaysia

 Do you own multiple credit cards and unsecured loans?
 If you do, you may want to think about applying for a debt consolidation loan – especially when you feel that it is getting out of hand.
 Feel free to use our free comparison tool to help you find the best loan for your needs.

 2. The Snowball Method

 The snowball method is very much like – as its name suggests – making a snowball.
 We know, most of us have never touched snow (neither has the author), but we’ve all watched enough movies to get the gist of it:

 You start packing together a small handful of snow, forming a small ball.
 After that, you begin rolling it onto the snow, picking up more snow and forming a bigger snow ball.
-The snowball method is a repayment method that can be intense, but helps you to clear up all your debts really quickly.
+The snowball method is a repayment method that can be intense, but helps you to settle all your debts really quickly.

 Now, like the snow, you do the same with your money.
 Let’s use the example of Ali who has to pay off his credit card debt (RM1,000, monthly repayment RM84), education loan (RM2500, monthly repayment RM105), and car loan (RM18,000, monthly repayment RM300):